jwbargsten/bmrf/README.md

 # BMRF

-Implementation of Bayesian Random Markov Field-based protein function prediction algorithm.
+Implementation of Bayesian Markov Random Field-based protein function prediction algorithm.

 The package is pre-alpha-stage, so take care.

+You can find more information on <http://www.ab.wur.nl/bmrf>.